Yang Zi (actress): 2020–2023: Further prominence

-2022–present: Mainstream recognition

 On 4 January 2022, Yang participated in an episode of People's Dailys "Dream Radio" Season 4: "Chinese Youth" as a guest host to promote Beijing Winter Olympic with Olympic gold medalist athlete Li Jianrou.
 On 15 February, she joined Tencent's "Olympic Report Star Radio" for the 2022 Winter Olympics and 2022 Winter Paralympics.
 In March, she starred in the romance drama The Oath of Love, playing a cellist.
 The series was a commercial success and was streamed over 3.8 billion times during its broadcast and won the "Tencent Business Breakthrough Award", one of the highest platform-level award.
 In July, she starred in the fantasy romance drama Immortal Samsara, playing a lotus fairy.
 The series became very successful commercially and topped various charts during its broadcast.
 Yang got a nomination for Best Actress in Ancient Drama category at the 35th Huading Awards for her performance.
 In November, He Dun's Happiness, the remaining part of Psychologist premiered on the series's first anniversary.

 On 1 January 2023, she signed with Confidence Entertainment, and is currently managed by the company's CEO Lei Yuchen for commercials and fashion resources.
 In July, she starred in costume myth drama Lost You Forever.
 Her versatile portrayal of both Xiao Yao and Wen Xiaoliu garnered praises.
 The series received critical acclaim and commercial success and reaffirmed her ability to deliver successful shows.
 She was nominated for the Best Actress category at the 29th Shanghai Television Festival for her performance.